 (photo credit Keith Griner)

-With that said, whether it’s your 20th Summer Camp or you’re very first camping festival, it’s time to consider what the heck to pack.
-This will be my 6th Summer Camp, and I embarrassingly admit one year I forgot shorts (face palm).
+Whether it’s your 22nd Summer Camp or you’re very first camping festival, it’s time to consider what the heck to pack.
+I embarrassingly admit one year I forgot shorts (face palm).
 Lesson is: I don’t care how busy you are, please DO NOT wait until the final minutes to pack your damn bag.
 Plan ahead!
 ‘If you fail to prepare, you prepare to fail,’ or so the jocks say.
 For the sport of Summer Camp, it’s a marathon, not a sprint.

 (photo credit Jay Miller)